Impact of gender on the formation and outcome of mentoring relationships in academic research: Discussion

 \subsection{Limitations of the current study}

 Given that we rely on observational data, our ability to identify causes is limited.
 We have attempted to use appropriately qualified language to describe our findings, and to discuss their relationship to controlled experiments on gender.
 However, we also note that there is a rich tradition of using observational data and statistical models to study how gender affects academic careers under real-world conditions.
 A critical aspect of this approach is to identify underlying factors that explain differences between observed groups \cite{acuna_considerations_2020}.
-The analysis of mentor status illustrates this approach, where a marginal effect of mentor gender can be partially explained by differences in the resources and prestige associated with male versus female mentor groups.
+The analysis of mentor status illustrates this approach, where an apparent effect of mentor gender can be explained by differences in the resources and prestige associated with men versus women mentor groups.
 As models are refined with more detailed and quantifiable variables, they may be used to drive experiments that test causal relationships.

 Static, binary gender categories are a simplification of the complex social and biological reality of sex and gender \cite{serano_homogenizing_2013, roughgarden_evolutions_2004}.
 Due to the probabilistic nature of the methods used in this study, we were unable to identify transgender, intersex, and/or non-binary individuals in the data.
 There is evidence that transgender status influences experiences in academia.
 An account by a prominent transgender scientist indicates that gender transition affected his treatment by colleagues \cite{barres_does_2006}.
 Survey data indicates that transgender graduate students experience stress in day-to-day interactions with peers and faculty due to their gender identity \cite{goldberg_transgender_2019, atherton_lgbt_2016}.
 We hope that future research on gender and mentoring will integrate findings from studies that leverage the large sample sizes available through automated analysis of first names with analysis of survey data that incorporates more complex understandings of gender.
 Ideally, those studies would consider the diversity of experiences within the transgender population (e.g., transmasculine and transfeminine, age and career stage of gender transition, non-binary and binary).